dreamenwalker/TripleSurv/README.md

 # TripleSurv: Triplet Time-adaptive Coordinate Learning Approach for Survival Analysis

-Author: Liwen Zhang, Lianzhen Zhong, Fan Yang, Linglong Tang, Di Dong, Hui Hui, Jie Tian, Fellow, IEEE
+Author: Liwen Zhang, Lianzhen Zhong, Fan Yang, Linglong Tang, Di Dong, Hui Hui, Jie Tian

 # Environment
 Our code is based on pytorch tool.
 The main packages can be found in the file requirements.txt.